 Who is able to give true hope in a world with so many unfulfilled promises?
-God is building something in us and the capacity to both live and communicate hope is one of the ‘building blocks’.
+God is building something in us and the capacity to both life and communicate hope is one of the ‘building blocks.’

-My hope experiences had taught me that it’s only when I put my total and absolute trust on what God can do that I am able to hope completely in God.
+My hope experiences have taught me that it’s only when I put my total and absolute trust on what God can do that I am able to hope completely in God.

 I have learned that to experience real hope, I need to “let go 100% and let God 100%”.

-Thus, the hopeless situation was settled more on my personal effort rather than on God’s Almighty power.
+Also, if my hope is based on my capabilities and resources, then my hopeless situations were settled more on my personal effort rather than on God’s Almighty power.

 Looking back at the many hopeless instances I went through, I realised that what made me feel hopeless and desperate was when I focused more on what I can do, cracking my brain trying to sort out possible solutions.

-However, when I let go and put my hands up in full surrender, accepting my incapability and focusing intently on what God can do, anticipating the solution He already had for me, my hope arises.
+However, when I let go and put my hands up in full surrender, accepting my incapability and focusing intently on what God can do, anticipating the solutions He already has for me, my hope becomes strong.